anaticulae/rawmaker/docs/releases/backlog.rst

 * add method to handle undefined character/ pdfminer.
 This is a source of characters which are longer than one!

+* run pdfminer with settings.STRICT = True to collect implementation error

 layout estimator
 ----------------